ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > 2. `GetPowerLineFrequency`
 > 3. `GetCurrentLimits`
 > 4. `GetSourceDelayInSeconds`

-The measured current value of a ganged pin group will reflect the total combined current across all ganged channels that map to the pin group.
-Whereas, the measured voltage value will reflect a common voltage for all of the ganged channels mapped to the pin group.

 > [!NOTE]
 > If the `MeasureWhen` property is set to `AutomaticallyAfterSourceComplete`, only the first measurement taken will return valid data.
 To generate a subsequent measurements you must must re-initiate the output.